Rusty Whitt

-Russell T. Whitt (born July 6, 1971) is the head strength and conditioning coach for the Tulane Green Wave football team in New Orleans, LA.
-He previously served as the head S&C coach with the Troy Trojans football team in Troy, AL from 2020 to 2023.
-He previously served as an assistant S&C coach with the Army Black Knights football team at the United States Military Academy in West Point, NY in 2019 and as the head S&C coach for the Texas Tech Red Raiders football team in Lubbock, TX from 2016 to 2018 and the Louisiana-Lafayette Ragin' Cajuns football team in Lafayette, LA from 2010 to 2016.
+Russell T. Whitt (born July 6, 1971) is the head strength and conditioning coach for the Florida Gators.
+He previously served as the head S&C coach at Troy from 2020 to 2023 and Tulane from 2024 to 2025.
+He previously served as an assistant S&C coach with Army in 2019 and as the head S&C coach for Texas Tech from 2016 to 2018 and the Louisiana from 2010 to 2016.

 Playing career

 Whitt played safety and linebacker for Abilene Christian University in Abilene, Texas, from 1990 to 1994.
 He graduated in 1994, earning a bachelors of science degree in police science and administration.

 Coaching career

 Midwestern State Mustangs

 From August 1995–96, Whitt began his career as a graduate assistant football coach and strength and conditioning coach at Midwestern State University, where he developed strength programs for football, men's soccer, volleyball, and men's and women's basketball.
 He introduced a comprehensive speed, flexibility, and agility development program for football and soccer, and tested his skills as a linebackers, and defensive ends coach.